solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

   canopyDepth: number,
 ) {
   const treeKeypair = Keypair.generate();

-  const allocTreeInstruction = await createAllocTreeIx(
-    connection,
-    treeKeypair.publicKey,
-    payer.publicKey,
-    maxDepthSizePair,
-    canopyDepth,
-  );
 }
 ```

-### 3. Use Bubblegum to initialize the Merkle tree and create the tree config account
+### 2. Use Bubblegum to initialize the Merkle tree and create the tree config account

 Now that the instruction for creating the tree is ready, we can create an
 instruction for invoking `create_tree` on the Bubblegum program.
 This will